hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 sleep 180 &
 ```

 You'll notice you can type other commands freely even though `sleep` is running in the background.
 For now, let's cancel this command by typing `Ctrl` + `X` + `C`.

-But what if we started `sleep` and didn't add `&` to our command?
+**Now, what if we started `sleep` and didn't add `&` to our command?**

 ```bash
 sleep 180
 ```

-Now type `Ctrl` + `Z` and this will pause that command.
-This will be followed by the command to move that task to running in the background with:
+Type `Ctrl` + `Z` and this will pause that command.
+Then move that task to be running in the background with:

 ```bash
 bg
 ```

-The `sleep` command is now running in the background and you have re-claimed your command-line prompt to use while the `sleep` command runs.
+The `sleep` command is now running in the background and you have reclaimed your command-line prompt to use while the `sleep` command runs.
 You'll also notice that it added the `&` to your sleep command in the terminal output.

-If you want to bring the `sleep` command back to the foreground, type:
+If you want to **bring the `sleep` command back to the foreground**, type:

 ```bash
 fg
 ```

-And if it is still running it will be brought to the foreground. `fg` will also work for commands which used the `&`.
+> `fg` will also work for commands which used the `&`.

-The place that this can be really useful is whenever you are running commands/scripts that take a few minutes to run that don't have large procesing requirements.
-Examples could be:
+These commands are useful whenever you are running commands/scripts that take a few minutes to run but don't have super large processing requirements.
+Some examples include:

 - Indexing a FASTA file
 - Executing a long command with many pipes
-- You are running something in the command line and need to check something

-Oftentimes, it is best just to submit these types of jobs to the cluster, but sometimes you don't mind running the task on your requested compute node, but is taking a bit longer than you anticipated or something came up.

-## screen
+- Testing a command interactively

+Typically, lengthy tasks should be submitted as jobs to the cluster.
+However, you will find it is not uncommon to be running an interactive session and wanting to concurrently have access to the command prompt to do other things.

+### `screen`

 An alternative to using `&` and `bg`, is to use `screen`, which allows the user to have multiple command-line interfaces open simultaneously while on the cluster.
-So instead of running something in the background or on a different terimal window, the user can just place it in a different screen and it is easy to navigate between screens.
+So instead of running something in the background or on a different terminal window, the user can just place it in a different screen and it is easy to navigate between screens.
 Let's start by copying a screens template configuration file that HMS-RC provides over to our home directory:

 ```bash
 cp /n/shared_db/misc/rcbio/data/screenrc.template.txt ~/.screenrc